-An XA session is the same as a regular session created by MQCreateSession (see "MQCreateSession" on page 111) except:
+An XA session is the same as a regular session created by MQCreateSession (see MQCreateSession) except:

 - An XA session is always XA transacted and the distributed transaction is managed by a X/Open distributed transaction manager.
 MQCommitSession and MQRollbackSession should not be called on a XA session. - Sending/receiving messages with an XA session must be done in an XA transaction.